numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. [#] The variance reducing effect is best exposed in the case where all runs are successful and :math:`N = K`, in which case each data is picked exactly once.
    This example also suggests to apply a random permutation of the data before to simulate virtually restarted runs.
+   This technique is not suited when we want to estimate the deviation of the given data set from the original underlying distribution [EFR1994]_.

 Rationales and Limitations
 +++++++++++++++++++++++++++